Nexela/Nanobots/README.md

 -   The tree cutter module will mark all trees within your personal roboport range for deconstruction.
 -   The unit launcher module will launch Destroys/Defenders/Distractors when enemies get inside your roboport range.
 -   The feeder will automatically heal you when you are low on health.
 For a bigger healing bonus keep a stack of healing capsules in your inventory.
+-   The Belt Immunity chip stops belts from moving you around.
 -   The Nano interface will allow your nanobots to work even while you are inside logistic networks.

 --------------------------------------------------------------------------------